 The product adoption curve, also known as the diffusion of innovation curve, is a model that represents the rate at which consumers adopt a new product or feature into their routine tasks over time.

-The curve is divided into five main segments, each represents a distinct group of consumers that is based on their willingness to adopt the new product or technology.
+The curve is divided into five main segments.
+Each represents a distinct group of consumers based on their willingness to adopt the new product or technology.

-Each segment of the curve represents different challenges and goals.
-Which will require nuanced approaches in both onboarding and feature engagement strategies.
+Each curve segment represents different challenges and goals, which will require nuanced approaches in onboarding and feature engagement strategies.

 Product adoption curve graphic to help with visualization of the five group stages